 Please note, this recorded webinar is intended for nonprofits researching US-based grantmakers. 

-This course is brought to you by a GPA approved trainer.
-Diane Leonard, GPC is one of only 25 GPA approved trainers.
+This recorded course is brought to you by a GPA-approved trainer.
+Diane Leonard, GPC is 1 of only 18 GPA-approved trainers.

 Researching potential grant funders is a critical step in the grant development process and having an effective grant writing process.
-Having a solid understanding of a potential grant funder’s funding history, current priorities, and application and funding process are critical to winning a grant.
+Having a solid understanding of a potential grant funder’s funding history, current priorities, and application and funding process is critical to winning a grant.

-Grant funder research involves a great deal more than contact information and deadlines.
-It includes understanding funding trends, priority interests, types of support provided and geographic focus.
-It includes understanding the type of grant maker, if they allow or encourage contact prior to applying, and who is on their board or decision-making committee.
+Grant funder research involves so much more than contact information and deadlines.
+It includes understanding funding trends, priority interests, types of support provided, and geographic focus.
+It includes understanding the type of grantmaker if they allow or encourage contact prior to applying, and who is on their board or decision-making committee.
 Great grant research sets up your grantmaker relationship outreach to be successful.

-“Finding a Needle in a Haystack: How to Successfully Research Grants” will help you identify strong funding matches, create a plan for the year ahead, and ultimately set you up for grant funding success.
+Participating in “Finding a Needle in a Haystack: How to Successfully Research Grants” will help you identify strong funding matches, create a plan for the year ahead, and ultimately set you up for grant funding success.

-In this nonprofit webinar recording, we will discuss how to best use the most common paid databases utilized by US based nonprofits for foundation research and integrate that research with free research tools in order to draft an initial grant strategy.
-We will use proven tools and strategies to successfully compile the multitude of information and documents collected during the research process in order to create a prioritized proactive grant seeking strategy.
+In this recorded nonprofit webinar, we will discuss how to best use the most common paid databases utilized by US-based nonprofits for foundation research and integrate that research with free research tools in order to draft an initial grant strategy.
+We will use proven tools and strategies to successfully compile the multitude of information and documents collected during the research process in order to create a prioritized proactive grant-seeking strategy.

-What You Will Learn from this Recorded Nonprofit Webinar
+What You Will Learn from this Live Interactive Nonprofit Webinar Recording:

-- Understanding the pros and cons of available paid database.
+- Understanding the pros and cons of the available paid databases.

 - Suggestions on a process for choosing a paid database.